-You can choose from several options to create custom sensitive information types in the Compliance Center.
+You can choose from several options to create custom sensitive information types in the compliance portal.

-Use the UI - You can set up a custom sensitive information type using the Compliance Center UI.
+Use the UI - You can set up a custom sensitive information type using the compliance portal UI.
 With this method, you can use regular expressions, keywords, and keyword dictionaries.
 To learn more, see Create a custom sensitive information type.